 If you are an empath or highly sensitive person (HSP), you have a unique set of challenges to face.

-Choosing a mental health provider that is well-versed in how to support HSPs is imperative to help you manage your empathic abilities, and control the overwhelming emotions that come with them.
+Choosing a mental health professional who is well-versed in how to support HSPs is imperative to help you manage your empathic abilities and the overwhelming emotions that come with them.

-In this guide, we’ll discuss the three best counseling services for highly sensitive people, so you can master your empathic gift.
+In this guide, we’ll discuss the five best counseling services for highly sensitive people, so you can master your empathic gift.

 Best empath therapist near me